 B. At the field:

-A manager who unexpectedly has fewer than ten (10) total players and/or less than eight (8) men or two (2) women players may request pick-up players from any Board member that is not a member of either the manager’s team or their opponent.
+A manager who unexpectedly has fewer than ten (10) total players and/or less than seven (7) men or two (2) women players may request pick-up players from any Board member that is not a member of either the manager’s team or their opponent.
 The Board member will then select available players to fill the team’s needs keeping the intent of the above substitution rules in mind.
+Any team that is not able to fill out a team of ten (10) players may ask the opponent to provide a catcher on defense until a substitute is available.
+You do not need a substitute if you have a player on the bench.

 7. The Board of Directors will review any instances of non-compliance with these rules that is brought to their attention by “protest” or other timely method and will determine what, if any, penalty shall be imposed.
 Such penalty may include forfeiture of the game(s) in question.